kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.utils_1.4.1.md

 ```javascript
 caver.utils.isAddress(address)
 ```
-Checks if a given string is a valid Klaytn address.
+Checks if a given string is a valid Kaia address.
 It will also check the checksum, if the address has upper and lowercase letters.

 **Parameters**